Messaging Platform SDK

 Consumer Step Up

 Consumer stepup is a process by which an unauthenticated consumer connection is "stepped up" to be an authenticated connection.
-First, create an unauthenticated consumer connection by providing an unauthenticated connector id and opening the connection:
+First, create an unauthenticated consumer connection by providing the configuration useUnauthenticatedConnection to determine that we will use un auth connector and then opening the connection:

 const connection = lpm.createConnection({